 More than 20 groups and organizations were involved in successfully creating and conducting the first bird festival in Chiriquí, Panama.
-The main goal of this festival was clear; to provide a safe space to inform and to create awareness in the community about bird conservation and environmental sustainability.
+The main goal of this festival was clear; to provide a safe space for education and raising awareness in the community about bird conservation and environmental sustainability.

-The festival held in May, took place in the beautiful park of Miguel de Cervantes Saavedra in the city of David, Chiriquí.
+The festival was held in May at the beautiful Miguel de Cervantes Saavedra park in the city of David, Chiriquí.
 Participants of all age groups enjoyed the educational BirdSleuth International curriculum activities.
-During the festival, a photography contest and a photography exhibit were used to highlight Panama’s beautiful biodiversity.
-The art section of the festival also had painting activities, music presentations, dances and even a puppet show!
-All done for the birds!
+During the festival, a photography contest and a photography exhibit highlighted Panama’s beautiful biodiversity.
+The artistic section of the festival also had painting activities, musical performances, dances and even a puppet show, all done in honor of birds!

-The diverse audience included scientists, government officials, organizations, school groups, families and general public.
-Like Katherine Araúz-Ponce, one of the main event’s organizer said:
+The diverse audience included scientists, government officials, community organizations, school groups, families and additional members of the general public.
+Katherine Araúz-Ponce, one of the organizers of the main event, said:

-“This event celebrated the resident and migratory birds.
+“This event celebrated resident and migratory birds.
 It promoted participation and informed participants about conservation actions they can take for their local biodiversity.
-The public involvement in educational activities about bird conservation and environmental awareness, as well as the increase of citizen science participation in Panama were priorities for the festival”
+The public involvement in educational activities about bird conservation and environmental awareness, as well as the increase of citizen science participation in Panama, were priorities for the festival.”

-During the festival, El Nido de Las Artes de Panamá and Adopta Panama Rainforest shared art activities for the festival.
-The projects included painting and information about the resident and migratory birds of Panama.
-Conexión Lila also taught participants that through painting, they could use their art to educate the community about nature.
-Art supplies were present through the kind donations of Environment for the Americas in commemoration of International Migratory Birds Day.
-Los Naturalistas and Panama Bird & Wildlife Photos shared facts of wild birds through photographs.
-ICADES (Instituto de Ciencias Ambientales y Desarrollo Sostenible) and VIP (Vicerrectoría de Investigación y Posgrado) from the Universidad Autónoma de Chiriquí (UNACHI) presented a fantastic exposition of photographs displaying the life cycle of the Rufous-tailed Hummingbird.
-These activities educated the public of what they could do in order to continue the cycle of conservation.
+During the festival, El Nido de Las Artes de Panamá and Adopta Panama Rainforest cooperated on art activities.
+The projects included painting and education about the resident and migratory birds of Panama.
+Conexión Lila also taught participants that through painting, they could use their art to inform the community about nature.
+Art supplies were made available through kind donations from Environment for the Americas, in commemoration of International Migratory Birds Day.
+Los Naturalistas and Panama Bird & Wildlife Photos shared wild bird facts through photographs.
+ICADES (Instituto de Ciencias Ambientales y Desarrollo Sostenible) and VIP (Vicerrectoría de Investigación y Posgrado) from the Universidad Autónoma de Chiriquí (UNACHI) presented a fantastic exhibit of photographs displaying the life cycle of the Rufous-tailed Hummingbird.
+These activities educated the public on how they could continue the cycle of conservation.

-The festival also held fun activities and presentations discussing the ways of creating and improving local habitats for birds while further improving the environmental quality of the community.
-Reforestando Centroamérica en Chiriquí, Oxi Plantas PTY, and Cochea Garden shared the significance of greening with native species, especially fruit plants as they help a diversity of bird species.
-Yo Reciclo con el Tapete de Giselle Morhaim and RHM Bags also highlighted the seriousness of the 3R’s (Reduce, Reuse, Recycle) as a way to contribute to the preservation of the local environment.
+The festival also held fun activities and presentations discussing ways to create and improve local habitats for birds while improving the environmental quality of the community.
+Reforestando Centroamérica en Chiriquí, Oxi Plantas PTY, and Cochea Garden shared the significance of greening with native species, especially fruit-bearing plants, that help various bird species.
+Yo Reciclo con el Tapete de Giselle Morhaim and RHM Bags also highlighted the seriousness of the three “Rs” (Reduce, Reuse, Recycle) as a way to contribute to the preservation of the local environment.

-Student group organizations like Detectives de Aves del Centro Básico San Mateo and the Asociación de muchachas guías de David assisted and enjoyed the liveliness of the festival.
-Educators, who recently had been trained on the educational BirdSleuth International curriculum took part in leading some of the more playful activities.
-Some of these fun pastimes were Migration Obstacles, Myth or Truth, and the creation of nests using biodegradable materials.
-The finished nests were placed around the park in order to help birds find safe and suitable homes.
+Student group organizations like Detectives de Aves del Centro Básico San Mateo and the Asociación de Muchachas Guías de David assisted in and enjoyed the liveliness of the festival.
+Educators who recently had been trained on the BirdSleuth International curriculum took part in leading some of the more playful activities.
+Some of these fun pastimes were Migration Obstacles, Myth or Truth, and creating nest boxes using biodegradable materials.
+The finished nest boxes were placed around the park in order to help birds find safe and suitable homes.

-In the photography contest, the photographs that best captured Panama’s natural beauty were exhibited and the winner was awarded in front of everyone present at the festival.
+In the photography contest, the entries that best captured Panama’s natural beauty were shown and the winners were awarded in front of all festival attendees.
 Certificates of gratitude were also handed out during the festival to sponsors, private companies, organizers, volunteers, and educators.

 On stage, “The Bird Without Feathers” puppet show was presented: